Fallenbagel/jellyseerr/docs/getting-started/installation.md

 {% endtabs %}

 {% hint style="info" %}
-Use a 3rd party updating mechanism such as [Watchtower](https://github.com/containrrr/watchtower) or [Ouroboros](https://github.com/pyouroboros/ouroboros) to keep Overseerr up-to-date automatically.
+Use a 3rd party updating mechanism such as [Watchtower](https://github.com/containrrr/watchtower) or [Ouroboros](https://github.com/pyouroboros/ouroboros) to keep Jellyseerr up-to-date automatically.
 {% endhint %}

 ## Unraid

 1. Ensure you have the **Community Applications** plugin installed.
-2. Inside the **Community Applications** app store, search for **Overseerr**.
+2. Inside the **Community Applications** app store, search for **Jellyseerr**.
 3. Click the **Install Button**.
 4. On the following **Add Container** screen, make changes to the **Host Port** and **Host Path 1**\(Appdata\) as needed.
-5. Click apply and access "Overseerr" at your `<ServerIP:HostPort>` in a web browser.
+5. Click apply and access "Jellyseerr" at your `<ServerIP:HostPort>` in a web browser.

 ## Windows